Menu

 Stable feels good.
 It feels like the problem is solved.
 This is where most teams get stuck.

 The trap of Stable is that it looks like success.
 People are calmer.
 Delivery is predictable.
-Stakeholders are satisfied.
+You're satisfied.
 So the urgency to improve disappears.
 "We're shipping consistently" becomes the ceiling instead of the floor.
 And the team settles into a rhythm of reliable output that's completely disconnected from business outcomes.

 What moves a team from Stable to Productive: